 Both school districts will fill three 4-year seats on their boards of education on April 7, 2015.

 UPDATE Dec.
 22, 2014 / Today was the final day for filing to run to serve on local school boards.
 Unlike other years, little or no interest surfaced to challenge the incumbents who serve on the two school boards that serve the Naperville community.

-In Naperville Community Unit School District 203, the three incumbents—Terry Fielding, Mike Jaensch and Suzyn Price—will run unopposed for the three four-year terms up for election.
+In Naperville Community Unit School District 203, the three incumbents—Terry Fielden, Mike Jaensch and Suzyn Price—will run unopposed for the three four-year terms up for election.

 In Indian Prairie Unit School District 204, the three incumbents—Lori Price, Mark Rising and Justin Karubas— will be joined by challenger Renata Sliva to vie for the three four-year terms.